top of page

 • We care about the wellbeing of your animals as much as our own

-• We believe as a fundamental principle, all animals in the home must be spayed/ neutered so they do not contribute to the problem of pet overpopulation and unwanted litters
+• We believe as a fundamental principle, all animals in the home must be spayed/ neutered so they do not contribute to the problem of pet overpopulation and unwanted litters, which is the main reason we exist as an organization.

 • Please make every effort to provide all information in as great of detail as you can initially so we get an accurate picture of your family and desires.

-• We can only base our decisions and matches on the information you provide us.
+• We can only base our decisions and matches on the information you provide.

-• We want to believe that every family who applies is a wonderful family, however, we have to be realistic, especially based on the situations we see our animals come from.
+• We want to believe that every family who applies is a wonderful family, however, we have to be realistic, especially based on the situations and conditions our animals come from when entering our system.

 • There is no reason to be offended that we can't trust you implicitly.
 Just be yourself and your colors will shine.